SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   (
     (
-      ("water borne" OR "waterborne" OR "water-borne" OR "water-related" OR "communicable" OR "contagious" OR "transmissible" OR "infectious" )
+      ("water borne" OR "waterborne" OR "water-borne" OR "water-related" OR "contagious" OR "transmissible" OR "infectious"
+      )
       NEAR/5
           ("disease$" OR "infection$" OR "epidemic$" OR "illness*")